dlaivison/projects/README.md

 0.167909 : total_stock_value
 0.155040 : bonus

-The routine to adjust a feature scalling was created but it was never used.
+The routine to adjust a feature scalling was created but it was not used due the fact most of all values didn't change the values of precision and recall after adjusting the scale.

 # 3. Algorithms used and reason for that